 Music is a force to be reckoned with, and these music industry statistics we’ve compiled for you show not only an industry worth billions but also a form of art that can enrich your life in more than one way.

-- Vinyl record sales are still going strong.
+- Worldwide album sales point that vinyl record sales are still going strong.

 - According to estimates, the live music industry will see a compound annual growth rate of 3.11% by 2023.